Revealing self-gravity in a Stern-Gerlach Humpty-Dumpty experiment: Abstract

 \section{Abstract}

-There is no consensus among today’s physicists about how to describe properly the gravitational interaction in a quantum framework.
-Our proposal aims at bringing this question to the realm of experiment.
-We propose in this paper an experimental test aimed at revealing the existence of a non-linear self-interaction \`a la Schrodinger-Newton.
+There is no consensus among today’s physicists about how to describe the gravitational interaction properly in a quantum framework.
+We propose in this paper an experimental test aimed at revealing the existence of a non-linear self-interaction \`a la Schr\"odinger-Newton (S-N).
 In this test, a mesoscopic spin 1/2 microsphere is freely falling in a Humpty-Dumpty Stern-Gerlach interferometer.
-It is shown that self-gravity induces a measurable phase shift between the up and down spin components of the microsphere.
+After clarifying the role of the scaling of the interaction in function of the amplitudes of the up and down spin components of the microsphere, it is shown that self-gravity induces a measurable phase shift between them, which paves the way to experimental tests.
+It is also shown that if we consider two distinct microspheres falling in parallel, the entangling power of the S-N interaction is exactly equal to zero.